nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.18.
 Saving the data

-TaskBoss data will automatically be saved in local hard disk after any command that mutates the data.<br>
+TaskBoss data will automatically be saved in local hard disk after entering any command that mutates the data.<br>
 There is no need to save manually.

 ### 2.19.
 Exporting data to an existing file : `save e/`